 Image 7 – Aneurysmal Bone Cyst In Neck Of Femur – Xray

-ANeurysmal bone cyst is also counted among benign bone tumors.
-Following xray is of a cystic lesion in neck of femur in 11 years old male child which was later diagnosed as aneurysmal bone cyst.
+The aneurysmal bone cyst is also counted among benign bone tumors.
+The following x-ray is of a cystic lesion in the neck of femur in 11 years old male child which was later diagnosed as an aneurysmal bone cyst.

 Image 8 – Xray of Giant Cell Tumor Treated By curettage and Bone Grafting

 Bone graft was taken from iliac crest and fibula.
-Gap in the fibula is also visible in the xray.
+A gap in the fibula is also visible in the x-ray.

-Image 9 – Expansile Lytic Lesion In Upper End of Tibia in 12 Year Old Child
+Image 9 – Expansile Lytic Lesion In Upper End of Tibia in a 12-Year-Old Child

-Xray showing lytic lesion in upper end of Tibia in 12 years old child.
+Xray showing lytic lesion in the upper end of Tibia in 12 years old child.

 The lesion is expansile [results in expansion of the involved bone] and septae [lines that appear to subdivide the lesion further in compartments] are visible.

 Image 10 – Xray of Lytic Lesion in Scaphoid Bone

 Following x-ray of adult wrist showing a lytic lesion in the scaphoid